redorav/ddspp/README.md

 # DDS++

-DDS header decoders are typically not multiplatform and pull in many extra headers.
-This single header with no dependencies can decode and encode the DDS headers and compute the mipmap and slice offset of a given DDS texture.
-It is meant as an aid to provide the information to graphics APIs to upload data to the GPU.
+DDS image readers are typically not multiplatform and pull in many extra headers (e.g. the fantastic [gli](https://github.com/g-truc/gli) or the [Microsoft DirectXTex](https://github.com/Microsoft/DirectXTex)) This single no-dependency header can decode and encode the DDS headers and compute the mipmap and slice offset of a given DDS texture.
+It is meant as an aid to provide this information directly to graphics APIs to upload data to the GPU.

 ## Usage

-The code below is not meant to be an exhaustive example on how to create textures from DDS, merely a guideline of how you would go about implementing this in your own engine/API.
+The code below is not meant to be an exhaustive example on how to create textures from a DDS file, merely a guideline of how you would go about using this in your own engine/API.

 ```cpp
 #include "ddspp.h"